luizeduardoserrano/eks-k10/README.md

 I recommend creating the EKS cluster from scratch, using the script eks-deploy.sh or deploy.sh, to guarantee the perfect creation of the IAM and CSI rules necessary for Kasten to work.

 The EKS cluster characteristics are defined in setenv.sh file (Set the environment variables).
-The default settings deploy worker nodes of type t3a.large in the us-east-2 region.
+The default settings deploy worker nodes of type t3a.large in the us-east-1 region (US East N. Virginia).
 Optionally, you can customize the clustername, instance-type, zone, region, bucketname editing this file:

 vi setenv.sh